newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 Contact
 ~~~~~~~

-Contact list will be displayed from the following URL and you can add a new contact
+The contact list will be displayed from the following URL and you can add a new contact
-by clicking ``Add contact`` & add contact details (like phone number, name,
+by clicking ``Add contact`` & adding the contact details (i.e. phone number, name,
-description about contact, contact status) under one phonebook from phonebook list.
+description about contact, contact status) to one phonebook from the phonebook list.

-If the contact is active and linked phonebook is also attached with running campaign,
+If the contact is active and the linked phonebook is also attached to a running campaign,
 then the contact will be added into campaign subscribers.

-From contact list, click on contact that you want to update.
+From the contact list, click on the contact that you want to update.

 **URL**: